Generated at: 2026-05-16 10:42:47

 Key points include:

-Sales Activity Support is a crucial function for ensuring that SFA is used as a tool that makes sales representatives feel that "introducing SFA has made my work easier" and "there are personal benefits for me," rather than just being a tool for management.
+Sales Activity Support is a crucial function for ensuring that SFA is used as a tool that makes sales representatives feel that "introducing SFA has made things easier" and "there are benefits for me," rather than just being a tool for management.

-Furthermore, SFA allows for the management of activities such as the number of appointments, visits, negotiations, and conversion rates of sales representatives.
+Furthermore, SFA allows for the management of sales activities such as the number of appointments, visits, negotiations, and closing rates.
 By grasping the strengths, weaknesses, and behavioral challenges of representatives through data, managers can more easily provide appropriate guidance and training.

 By integrating SFA with the SFA linkage tool uSonar, it is possible to maximize the results of your implementation.